FabioIacus/thyroid-disease/README.md

 ## License / usage

 This repository is intended for educational purposes as part of a Machine Learning course assignment.
-Please check the course rules before reusing or publishing this code as part of other assignments or exams.

 The ANN-Thyroid dataset is provided by the UCI Machine Learning Repository and is subject to their terms of use.